cracz/TreeAnalysis/README.md

 An important part about analyzing the trees you make is that you can only analyze one file per job rather than a whole list like you could with picoDsts.

-To start, run the command
+To start, go to the `submit/` directory and run the command

 ```bash
 star-submit treeAnalyze.xml